sparkfabrik/company-playbook/content/FAQ/can-i-have.md

 ### Health/Posture facilities

 We value your health so yes, as long as the budgets allows for everybody to have the same if they are in the need.
-Legs raisers, laptop stands and even a standing desk are all something we can provide.
+Legs raisers, laptop stands and even a standing desk are all things we can provide.
 Expensive stuff like adjustable desks and such may be evaluated on a case by case basis.

-Obviously, if you suffer real deseases, we'll do our best to acknowledge you all you need for a safe workplace.
+Obviously, if you suffer real desease, we'll do our best to acknowledge you all you need for a safe workplace.

 ### Tickets for a conference

 We always love to stay in the _consphere_.

 If you attend the conference as a speaker, the company will grant you a full cost coverage.
-If you want to attend the con as a listener, please file your desire on Slack (#conferences channel) so that everybody knows you want to attend and has an occasion to follow along.
+If you want to attend the con as a listener, please file your desire on Slack (#tech channel) so that everybody knows you want to attend and has an occasion to follow along.

 Needless to say we have a budget for conferences too.
-Mind that if you are assigned a nominal ticket and you'll end up not attending the conference for personal reasons (left alone _force majeure_, we may decide to lower your requests in priority next time.
+Mind that if you are assigned a nominal ticket and you'll end up not attending the conference for personal reasons (left alone _force majeure_), we may decide to lower your requests in priority next time.

 ### A training course